A dog who thinks he is the leader can cause many behavior problems. Your dog might challenge your leadership, and could even turn aggressive.

 There should be no growling at pack leader (who is YOU!).
 When your dog attempts to bark or growls, he is trying to challenge your authority and “force” you to do what he wants.

-If your dog is barking for your attention, food or toys, simply say “No” and show him the displeasure in your face.
+If your dog is barking for your attention, food or toys, simply say “No” and show him displeasure in your face.
+You need to let him know that you are the boss!

 Dogs are good at observing your emotion and by displaying unpleasant expressions, you are telling him that you are unhappy with his behavior.